CalumD/WordBrush/README.md

     - This would result in more natural output of the word in written-form language
     - This would cause the output image width to be non-standard

+-[ ] Give the line a coloured gradient from start to finish so we can track direction.
+-[ ] Potentially centre and trim if the word is below some given width -[ ] Putting multiple words into a single SVG with offsets -[ ] Multithreading if we have a large wordcount
+    -[ ] Simple multithreading
+    -[ ] Thread pool
+-[ ] Being able to read input from a file in addition to CLI extra params -[ ] Make the multiple files output default to TRUE, and if given in CLI, make it the number of words to fit per line of the multi-svg.
+-[ ] run through valgrind